adamzr2000/dlt-federation-kubernetes/README.md

 curl -X POST http://<vm1-ip>:8000/start_experiments_consumer_v2
 ```

-**Note:** These commands will automate all interactions during the federation, including `announcement`, `negotiation`, `acceptance`, and `deployment`.
+> Note: These commands will automate all interactions during the federation, including *announcement*, *negotiation*, *acceptance*, and *deployment*.

 Upon successful completion of the federation procedures, the object detection component should be deployed in the provider AD.
-The consumer AD then terminates its object detection component and updates the configmap of the `sampler-sender` to direct the video stream to the `external_ip` endpoint of the object detection component (shared via the smart contract).
+The consumer AD then terminates its object detection component and updates the configmap of the *sampler-sender* to direct the video stream to the *external IP address* endpoint of the object detection component (shared via the smart contract).

 To verify, execute `kubectl get configmap sampler-sender-config-map -o yaml` in the consumer AD.
-The `destination_ip` value should match the `external_ip` of the object detection component deployed in the provider AD.
+The *destination_ip* value should match the *external IP address* of the object detection component deployed in the provider AD.

 To delete the service, execute:
 ```bash